BrandonXu6106/obsidianpublish/content/thoughts/transformers.md

 - Token B: index 1
 - Token C: index 2

 This lookup table is usually trained or determined independently of the LMM itself.
 Most people use statistical methods based on the data to figure out a good lookup table.
-One common example of this is [[Byte Pair Encoding|BPE]].
+One common example of this is [[Byte Pair Encoding|BPE](Byte%20Pair%20Encoding.md).

 The first step of a transformer is turning the input text into the appropriate index in the vocabulary table.

 Then, we use the token index to select the associated column in the **token embedding matrix** (e.g. the 3rd token index corresponds to the 3rd column of the token embedding matrix).
 The values of the token embedding matrix are vectors which we call the **token embeddings**.
 The token embedding matrix is $[C_\text{embed}, n_\text{vocab}]$ where $C_\text{embed}$ is the dimensionality of this embedding.

 Then, based on the index of the token in the input, we use it to select an appropriate column of the **position embedding matrix**.
 The dimensionality of this is the same as $C_\text{embed}$.
-We need position embeddings because, unlike RNNs and [[LSTM|LSTMs]] which operate sequentially, Transformers operate over the whole input sequence at once so it loses information related to token order.
+We need position embeddings because, unlike RNNs and [[LSTM.md|LSTMs]] which operate sequentially, Transformers operate over the whole input sequence at once so it loses information related to token order.

 > [!question]- Why can't we just use a column vector of what index the token is?
 >